AndrewRPorter/website/markdown/blog/python_keyword_extraction.md

 pip install rake-nltk
 ```

-_Note that if you see an error regarding missing nltk resources (stopwords or punkt), you may need to download them from nltk [here](https://github.com/csurfer/rake-nltk#debugging-setup)_
+### Debugging

-Example nltk resource download commands:
+If you see an error regarding missing nltk resources (stopwords or punkt), you may need to download them from nltk via the following commands:

 ```
 python3 -c "import nltk; nltk.download('stopwords')"